masipila/openhab-spot-price-optimizer/doc/Heating-contol-points-example.md

 ## Create an Item 'HeatingHours'
 - In order to optimize the heating, our optimizing script needs to know how many hours the house needs to be heated.
 In the example above, there are 14 heating hours.
-- We don't want to hard code this number to our script, so let's create an Item `HeatingHours` which can easily be updated with an user interface widget or automatically based on a weather forecast.
+- We don't want to hard code this number to our script, so let's create an Item `HeatingHours` which can easily be updated with an user interface widget or automatically with a separate Rule.
+- See a separate documentation page which shows how this Item can be updated based on the forecasted temperature.
 - The type of this Item must be Number.
-- TOOD: Link to weather forecast page
 - [See example of a Control parameters page](./Control-parameters-UI-example.md)

 ![image](https://github.com/masipila/openhab-spot-price-optimizer/assets/20110757/84e5801f-b7df-492b-855e-37d18ef2e41b)

 ## Create an Item 'MidHeatingHours'
 - In the example above, there are three heating hours between the two 5 hour blocks
 - The algorithm can _guarantee_ a certain amount of heating hours between the two blocked price peaks.
 This minimum amount of hours between the two price peaks is called `MidHeatingHours`.
-We don't want to hard code this number to our script so let's also create an Item `MidHeatingHours` which can easily be updated with an user interface widget or automatically based on weather forecast.
+We don't want to hard code this number to our script so let's also create an Item `MidHeatingHours` which can easily be updated with an user interface widget or automatically with a separate Rule.
 - The type of this Item must be Number.

 ![image](https://github.com/masipila/openhab-spot-price-optimizer/assets/20110757/c5b64786-284d-4f17-a741-4f141ff5b1e2)